AusDTO/gov-au-alpha/_includes/content/starting-a-business/hiring-staff/sponsor-task-list/2015-01-01-track-task-info.md

-Keep informed on the progress of your applications to see if it is on track.
+Keep informed on the progress of your application to see if it is on track.
 You can also track your sponsored employee's application and share your progress with others.